totalnoMartina/aromatic-experience/README.md

 Mostly for a small business owners usage, possibly for the ones who work from home, even though it is easily maintained to be a regular little hobby on the side.
 And the scope here is to be topic oriented, targeting aromatherapy benefits and connect all interested with the commenting feature, providing relevant informations.
 Help small business connected to aromatherapy grow.
 ### Features

+add screenshots here -->

 - Authentication System - Users can login and easily comment/like

 - Administrator can mainpulate comments that are going to be published, approve them
+- Django Messages are used to let user know on 'login/logout' status and on commenting sent to be approved
+- Not able to screen shot but there is a snippet of JavaScipt code for Navigation to toggle close (if clicked) when user cliks outside of the navbar
 - Facebook login set up (At the moment, there is a bug, which does not allow login using Facebook, but it worked once before, so I keep trying)

 **Future features**